BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/intro.md

 It is closed and gets irritated by new observations such that it extends or adapts itself (through us).

 Because it happens within us, animals, and even plants -- yes, there is a plant that can count -- it is part of whatever there is.
+In that sense I agree with *Kant*, even though I think he highly overrates reason over all the other bodily processes.
-But I don't think we need some platonic space of perfect ideas that are hidden somewhere and forever.
+Furthermore, I don't think we need some *Platonic* space of perfect ideas that is hidden somewhere and forever.
 Such meta concepts are shortcuts for something we do not understand yet.
-The platonic worldview is mystical and religious.
+The *Platonic* worldview is mystical and religious.
 It introduces something extra, something godly that we do not need.
-And it devalues life as something to overcome instead of embrace.
+And it devalues life as something to overcome instead of something to embrace.
-Call me impulsive, but I despise the platonic worldview more and more.
+Call me impulsive, but I despise it more and more.

 Only because we have never experienced a perfect circle does not mean we can not imagine one.
 I have never experienced a pink elephant, but I can perfectly picture one.